HusamL99/saas-pos-growth-analytics-pointX/03 data_dictionary_and_business_logic.md

 # Business Logic + Data Dictionary + Single-Table Schema
 Scope: PoS SaaS Merchant-Month dataset.
 All rules define valid states for data profiling and cleaning.

+Key Business Concepts
+- **Merchant**: One subscribed business using the PoS SaaS platform.
+- **Merchant-Month record**: A monthly revenue and activity snapshot for a merchant.
+Used to measure revenue continuity and churn.

 ---

 ## 1. Static Merchant Attributes